kloener/app-with-sheriff/README.md

 Lastly, this repository can be used for new projects as a starting point, providing a solid foundation and structure for building Angular applications with Clean Architecture and Sheriff.

+## Clean Architecture

+Clean Architecture separates application logic from the framework, UI or any external dependencies.
+This allows easier implementations, testing and opens the opportunity to move the application to different platforms or frameworks in the future.

+In this project I've followed the principles of Clean Architecture by organizing the code into layers:

+- each **Domain** (see DDD) contains the following layers
+  - **Domain Layer**: Contains the core business logic and domain entities.
+This layer is independent of any frameworks or external libraries.
+  - **Application Layer**: Contains use cases and application-specific logic.
+It orchestrates the flow of data between the domain layer and the presentation layer.
+  - **Presentation Layer**: Contains the UI components and presentation logic.
+It interacts with the application layer to display data and handle user interactions.
+  - **Infrastructure Layer**: Contains external dependencies, such as API clients, database access, and other services.
+This layer is responsible for communicating with external systems and providing data to the application layer.

+And I've added more layers: public_api, utils and ui

+- **UI Layer**: Contains reusable UI components and styles.
+There is no dependency to the application layer.
+Data is provided through inputs and outputs.
+These kind of components are very easy to test and can be used in different parts of the application.
+- **Utils Layer**: Contains utility functions and helpers that are used across the application.
+This layer provides common functionality that can be reused in different parts of the application.
+Utilities can only access the domain layer for data types and basic domain services.
+- **Public API Layer**: This layer extends the infrastructure layer by providing functions specific for the surrounding framework, like `provideEventBus` function or `routes`.
+Additionally, it can be used to expose the application layer's functionality to other domains or external systems.

+- **Shared Layer**: Contains shared utilities, constants, and types that are used across the application.
+This layer helps to avoid duplication and keeps the codebase clean.

+- **Testing Layer**: Contains unit and integration tests for the application.
+This layer ensures that the application behaves as expected and helps to catch bugs early in the development process.

 ## Installation

 Use `pnpm` to install the project dependencies.
 If you don't have `pnpm` installed, you can install it globally using npm: